What Will the Warehouse of the Future Look Like? Futuristic Warehouse Models & Technologies

 AMRs can navigate the warehouse without human intervention

-Internet of Things (IoT) devices include RFID tags, sensors and wearable devices that track inventory and monitor equipment and its temperature.
+Internet of Things (IoT) devices include RFID tags, smart sensors, and connected devices that track assets, monitor equipment, and enable real-time visibility across warehouse operations.

 Augmented reality (AR) is a technology that utilizes 3D modelling and multimedia to integrate images, videos or sounds into the real environment, creating an interactive experience.